ovsky/Ultralight-NativeWebBrowser/README.md

 **Here’s how it compares to the status quo:**

 ---

+## 🎯 Project Philosophy & Goals

+This repository serves as a practical, open-source example for developers.
+The primary goals and features are:

 | **Feature** | **Ultralight (This Browser)** | **Electron / CEF**  |
 |-- |--|--|
 | **Performance** |  **Up to 6x faster** | Standard Chromium |